-AirGreen Inc. was formed in November 2017 from AirGreen LLC.
+AirGreen Inc. was reorganized as a Delaware C-Corp in November 2017 from AirGreen LLC.
 The company has its main offices and assembly facility in New Castle, Delaware.
-Research and Development sites are nearby in Avondale, Pennsylvania.

-AirGreen manufactures Commercial air conditioners for outside air that control humidity as well as temperature and provide air cleaning of particulates and microbes.
-The heart of the process is a patented multi-stage liquid desiccant process that can handle Latent Heat Ratios up to 100%.
-The products use both cold and hot water to provide Sensible and Latent cooling in summer and heating and humidification in winter.
-Enthalpy recovery from the exhaust airstream is around 85%.
-When used with a water-to-water heat pump both the cold and hot sides are used at very high efficiency.
-CoPs are typically 5 on each side.
+The heart of our proprietary process is a patented multi-stage liquid desiccant system that can handle Latent Heat Ratios up to 100%.
+The products use both cold and hot water to provide sensible and latent cooling in summer and heating and humidification in winter.
+Enthalpy recovery from the exhaust airstream is approximately 85%.
+When used with a water-to-water heat pump both the cold and hot sides are produced at very high efficiency, where CoPs are typically 5.0 or higher on each side.

 John Hammond has held a variety of strategic business leadership positions prior to joining AirGreen, and has successfully led three prior start-ups.
 Prior to joining AirGreen, John was working as a consultant

 for various defense, aerospace, and chemical industry clients.
 Before that, he was Vice President & General Manager for Tencate Advanced Armor USA Inc (TCAA), located in Hebron Ohio, and was responsible

 for the Company’s North American advanced composite armor business and operations.
 John joined TCAA in October 2015 and became the VP/GM in February 2016.

 From 2003 to 2015, John was Vice President – Business Development & CFO of Hardwire LLC, a supplier of advanced composite armor solutions for various military, infrastructure, and commercial applications.
 John

 was responsible for business development, sales and marketing, finance, and government and commercial agreements and remained at Hardwire through mid-summer 2015.